Experimental preparation of $W$ states through frustration on a programmable quantum simulator: Introduction

-To address this challenge, we propose generating $W$ states in Rydberg atom arrays by arranging an odd number of atoms in a ring with antiferromagnetic (AFM) nearest neighbors interactions.
-This seemingly modest change in the boundary conditions, see Figure~\ref{fig:fig0}(a), transforms the many-body ground state from a GHZ into a $W$ state.
-The culprit responsible for this transition is {\it topological ring frustration}~\cite{Dong2016, Maric2020_destroy, Maric2020_induced, Catalano2024_battery}, arising from the interplay of quantum effects with classical geometrical frustration, triggered by periodic boundary conditions with an odd number of sites and antiferromagnetic interactions.
-In the classical limit of purely commuting interactions, geometrical frustration produces an extensive ground state degeneracy~\cite{Toulouse1986} , eventually lifted by quantum perturbations and resulting in a gapless low-energy spectrum in the thermodynamic limit, in contrast to the gapped one expected for an even number of atoms (see Figure~\ref{fig:fig0}(b))~\cite{Campostrini2015b,Dong2016, Maric2020_destroy,Maric2020_induced}.
-This setting allows to prepare a $W$ state without violating the no-go theorem of \cite{Gioia2023}.
-However, the rate of adiabatic cooling, proportional to the spectral gap, must be progressively reduced as the system size grows, in order to maintain high fidelity, see Figure~\ref{fig:fig2}(a).
-Beyond this, topological frustration is known to increase the complexity of the ground state, as witnessed by its entanglement entropy and non-stabilizerness~\cite{Giampaolo2019, Odavic2023, Catalano2024_magic}.
-We remark that this increased complexity, which is lacking in GHZ states, is likely the resource making $W$ states relevant for many quantum algorithms.
+These limitations highlight the need for a scalable and deterministic protocol to generate $W$ states with high fidelity.
+Motivated by these considerations, we propose generating $W$ states in Rydberg atom arrays by arranging an odd number of atoms in a ring with effective antiferromagnetic (AFM) nearest-neighbor interactions.
+In this geometry, the system cannot satisfy all pairwise interactions simultaneously: one \textit{ferromagnetic} defect is necessarily introduced, which can occupy any position along the ring.
+Quantum mechanically, this defect delocalizes over all sites, giving rise to a coherent superposition that directly maps onto a $W$ state (see Fig.~\ref{fig:fig0}(a)).
+This mechanism is an instance of {\it topological ring frustration}~\cite{Dong2016, Maric2020_destroy, Maric2020_induced, Catalano2024_battery}, arising from the interplay between geometrical constraints (periodic boundary conditions with an odd number of sites) and antiferromagnetic interactions.
+In the classical limit of purely commuting interactions, frustration leads to an extensively degenerate ground-state manifold~\cite{Toulouse1986}, which is lifted by quantum fluctuations, producing a gapless low-energy spectrum in the thermodynamic limit.
+This behavior contrasts with even-length chains, where the spectrum remains gapped (Fig.~\ref{fig:fig0}(b))~\cite{Campostrini2015b, Dong2016, Maric2020_destroy, Maric2020_induced}.
+Crucially, this setting enables the adiabatic preparation of finite-size $W$ states without violating the no-go theorem of Ref.~\cite{Gioia2023}, although the rate of adiabatic cooling must be progressively reduced as the system size grows, in order to maintain high fidelity.